-Cheap car insurance policies get that way by providing the barest amount of coverage possible, dropping the extras like collision and comprehensive insurance that protect your own car and reducing limits elsewhere to their legal liability minimums.
+Cheap car insurance policies get that way by providing the barest amount of coverage possible, dropping the extras like collision and comprehensive insurance that protect your car and reducing limits elsewhere to their legal liability minimums.

 Most states require at least $10,000 to $25,000 in liability car insurance to cover property damage, with California and Pennsylvania demanding the least at $5,000.
 The unlucky driver who hits a Bentley, or any car worth more than his or her liability coverage, is on the hook for damages beyond the policy limits, says Penny Gusner, CarInsurance.com senior consumer analyst.

-Average price of new car
+The average price of a new car

 They can sue you, but will they?